-Every interaction that a customer has with your business, whether it is talking to customer service reps, receiving the product/service they bought from you or navigating the website is the outcome of CX.
-All the experience faced at these touchpoints impacts your customers’ perception and their decision to keep coming back or not—so the great customer experience is your key to success.
+Every interaction that a customer has with your business, whether it is talking to customer service reps, receiving the product/service they bought from you, or navigating the website is the outcome of CX.
+All the experience faced at these touchpoints impacts your customers’ perception and their decision to keep coming back or not—so the great customer experience strategies are must to adopt.

-A customer experience strategy is a process of defining, planning and documenting an organization-wide approach to improve customer experience.
-Planned customer experience strategy helps to meet business goals.
+A customer experience strategy is a process of defining, planning, and documenting an organization-wide approach to improve customer experience.
+Planned CX strategy helps to meet business goals.

-Having a good customer experience strategy means understanding customer behavior and expectations, and delivering on these expectations.
+Having a good customer experience strategy means understanding what all customers want and delivering on those expectations.
 Or better yet – delivering more than what is expected!

 Personalization is the key to customer experience.
 According to a study by VentureBeat, 77% of the digitally exposed consumers expect a super personalized digital experience.
 Consumers want the services and experiences customized according to their needs, preferences, and requirements.

 Whether B2B or B2C, when it comes to customer experience (CX), every function, every customer-facing employee, every representative on every channel and platform, has a role to play in delivering a good experience.
 The more proactive your customer-facing employees are, the better result is possible.